Canon 7D vs Olympus TG-5

 Of the two cameras under consideration, the Canon 7D features an APS-C sensor and the Olympus TG-5 a 1/2.3-inch sensor.
 The sensor area in the TG-5 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 5.6.
 The sensor in the 7D has a native 3:2 aspect ratio, while the one in the TG-5 offers a 4:3 aspect.

 With 17.9MP, the 7D offers a higher resolution than the TG-5 (12MP), but the 7D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 1.53μm for the TG-5) due to its larger sensor.
-However, the TG-5 is a somewhat more recent model (by 7 years and 8 months) than the 7D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the TG-5 is a much more recent model (by 7 years and 8 months) than the 7D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 7D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Olympus Tough TG-5 are ISO 100 to ISO 12800 (no boost).